What are the best off-grid solar systems to buy?

 What we don’t like

-- On Amazon, the kit includes a modified sine wave inverter; these are not ideal for running sensitive electronics (it is, however, possible to upgrade to a pure sine wave inverter by contacting the vendor).
+- On Amazon, the default kit includes a modified sine wave inverter; these are not ideal for running sensitive electronics.
+It's possible to upgrade to a pure sine wave inverter by contacting the vendor - we recommend you do this

 This WindyNation 400W system is the ideal size for recreational vehicles such as RVs and boats, but would work just as well in a tiny cabin.